 The contribution of Indigenous Conservation Territories and Indigenous and Community Conserved Areas, as well as areas co-managed with indigenous peoples and local communities, should be recognized and actively supported.

 There is no doubt that, in terms of policy commitments, taking forward and applying the “new conservation paradigm” is today a formal and moral obligation of IUCN and other conservation organizations, and they need to be accountable for what they do to honour such commitments.
-On the other hand, protected area policies and decisions at the national level are not in their hands but are the responsibility of governments at different levels.
+On the other hand, protected area policies and decisions at the national level are not solely in their hands but are also the responsibility of governments at different levels.

 4. How the new paradigm is implemented?